epwalsh/obsidian.nvim/README.md

     -- Either 'wiki' or 'markdown'.
     preferred_link_style = "wiki",

-    -- Control how wiki links are completed with these (mutually exclusive) options:
-    --
-    -- 1. Whether to add the note ID during completion.
-    -- E.g. "[[Foo" completes to "[[foo|Foo]]" assuming "foo" is the ID of the note.
-    -- Mutually exclusive with 'prepend_note_path' and 'use_path_only'.
-    prepend_note_id = true,
-    -- 2. Whether to add the note path during completion.
-    -- E.g. "[[Foo" completes to "[[notes/foo|Foo]]" assuming "notes/foo.md" is the path of the note.
-    -- Mutually exclusive with 'prepend_note_id' and 'use_path_only'.
-    prepend_note_path = false,
-    -- 3. Whether to only use paths during completion.
-    -- E.g. "[[Foo" completes to "[[notes/foo]]" assuming "notes/foo.md" is the path of the note.
-    -- Mutually exclusive with 'prepend_note_id' and 'prepend_note_path'.
-    use_path_only = false,
   },

   -- Optional, configure key mappings.
 These are the defaults.
 If you don't want to set any keymappings this